Reed-CompBio/spras/docs/tutorial/beginner.rst

 - Maximum diameter
 - Average path length

-cytoscape creates a Cytoscape session file (.cys) containing all reconstructed subnetworks for each dataset, making it easy to upload and visualize them directly in Cytoscape.
+cytoscape creates a Cytoscape session file (.cys) that includes all reconstructed subnetworks for a given dataset, eliminating the need to manually create individual graphs.
+This makes it easy to upload and visualize all the results directly within Cytoscape.

 With this update, the beginner.yaml configuration file is set up for SPRAS to run two post-analyses on the outputs generated by a single algorithm that was executed with multiple parameter settings on one dataset.